niphadkarneha/gatsby-blog-neha/content/blog/OneBookAMonth/OneBookAMonth.md

 I read everything from newspapers to books, from advertisments on a billboard to ads on subways and buses.
 Before I started graduate school I read non-fiction, fiction, and biographies.
 Later on the genre of my readings switched to strictly academics - Journal articles, Research papers, and textbooks.

 Now that I am towards the end of my degree I'm trying to find a balance in what I read.
-For every article or book that I read on programming I balance it with an article or a book that I completely unrelated to my field.
-I've gotten into the habit of reading for about 15-30 minutes everyday, be it with my morning cup of tea or at night before I go to bed.
+For every article or book that I read on programming I balance it with an article or a book that is completely unrelated to my field.
+I've gotten into the habit of reading for about 15-30 minutes everyday be it with my morning cup of tea or at night before I go to bed.
 It helps me focus better, I think I am more centered when I read.
-I intend to read one book every month, 12 books in a year.
-This is an achievable goal.
+I love reading articles and blogs written on [Medium](https://medium.com/) and  I intend to read one book every month, 12 books in a year.
 Here's a list of both, academic and non-academic book's I have read since 2019 started.

 ## Books I've read in 2019